M203 grenade launcher: Variants

-The M203PI system is used for attachment of the M203 to other rifles, including, but not limited to, the Steyr AUG and Heckler & Koch G3, and even the MP5 sub-machine gun.
+The M203PI system is used for attachment of the M203 to other rifles, including, but not limited to, the Steyr AUG, Heckler & Koch G3, and the MP5 sub-machine gun.
 Most of these other companies have since devised 40 mm grenade launchers custom integrated with the weapon.

 The M203 DAX has a double-action trigger and longer breech opening to accommodate less-lethal rounds.

 The M203 and M203A1 are currently manufactured by AIRTRONIC USA, Inc. of Elk Grove Village, Illinois for the U.S. Department of Defense under contract numbers W52H09-06-D-0200 and W52H09-06-D-0225.
 Each contract is for up to 12,000 units.
 Each unit is shipped with hand guard, leaf sight and quadrant range sight.
 The contracts unit prices vary from $840 to $1,050 each.
 The production rate is 1,500 units per month.
 The M203PI is manufactured for both the U.S. Department of Defense and for commercial sales to law enforcement agencies both in the United States and abroad, and for foreign military sales by RM-Equipment Inc. of Miami, Florida.

-The Turkish MKEK made T-40 grenade launcher is based on the M203.